 - Turtle Meringue Cookies: Use the chocolate meringue base and fold in pecans, chocolate, and caramel chips.

-- Strawberry Ice Cream Meringue Cookies: Use 1/2 teaspoon strawberry extract, 1/2 teaspoon of vanilla extract, and finely diced freeze dried strawberries.
-Fold in the strawberries at the very last minute before baking the meringues.
+- Strawberry Ice Cream Meringue Cookies: Use 1/2 teaspoon of strawberry extract, 1/2 teaspoon of vanilla extract, and 2 tablespoons of finely ground freeze-dried strawberries.
+You can grind them in the food processor or by hand using a mortar and pestle.

 The sugar in a meringue will continually pull moisture from the environment.
 If your cookies are sticky, you probably simply didn’t bake them long enough.
 Be sure to leave them in the oven overnight with the oven door closed.